huiyuxie/huiyuxie.github.io/index.md

   <div class="container">
     <img class="left" src="/assets/trixi.png" width="150" height="150">
     <p>
-    This project, supported by <a href="https://about.google/">Google</a> and <a href="https://julialang.org/">Julia</a>, focuses on accelerating the PDE discretization process using CUDA.
+    This project, supported by <a href="https://about.google/">Google</a> and <a href="https://julialang.org/">Julia</a>, focuses on accelerating the partial differential equation (PDE) discretization process using CUDA.
 The project serves as a GPU accelerator for <a href="https://github.com/trixi-framework/Trixi.jl">Trixi.jl</a>, employing <a href="https://github.com/JuliaGPU/CUDA.jl">CUDA.jl</a> and <a href="https://docs.nvidia.com/cuda/cuda-c-programming-guide/contents.html">CUDA/C++</a> for high-performance parallel computing.
 The project is currently under development.
     </p>
     <div style="clear: both"></div>
   </div>